sanderfoobar/sqlalchemy_zdb/README.md

 This extension is currently in alpha.
 If you decide to use this package, double check if the SQL queries generated are correct.
 Upon weird behaviour please submit an issue so I can look into it.

-Known issues:

-- ZomboDB `CREATE INDEX` and/or `CREATE TYPE` not implemented yet